 - An extract from Chapter 1 appears on Jane’s blog in the post, Going social

-- The PAPERBACK edition is available from Lulu where it will be printed on demand locally and shipped to your address.
-P&P as appropriate will be added to the price.
+The PAPERBACK edition is available from Lulu where it will be printed on demand locally and shipped to your address. £15 + P&P

 Donald Taylor’s review, 2 August 2014